jn9he/jn9he/README.md

 ## Hi there 👋

+### My name is Joshua Nghe, and I'm currently a student, and an aspiring developer

 <!--
 **jn9he/jn9he** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.